 Keeping your blood glucose as close to normal as possible can help you feel better and give you more energy.
 Good control also helps you avoid problems with your eyes, heart, kidneys, nerves and blood vessels.

-You and your health care team will work together to find the best ways to control your diabetes.
+You and your health care team at Allina Health will work together to find the best ways to control your diabetes.
 You are the key member of your team, which also includes your health care provider, nurse and specialists.
 Your team may also include a diabetes educator, dietitian, eye doctor, pharmacist, exercise specialist and others.

 Your team members are available to help.
 If you have questions or concerns about your diabetes or about your health in general, it is important to call your clinic.